Promoting health and well being in our community

 Joseph has implemented many programs for the magic room including reading time, homework assistance, and writing/math programs to help the kids improve during school.
 In addition, Joseph goes out of his way to build a positive rapport with the youth at Hanna.
 Constantly joking, you will never see him without a smile on his face!

-Megan is a Program Support Specialist who also drives the pick up route after school.
-She is a mother of one & currently living in Lafayette.
+Megan is a Program Support Specialist who works with the After School Program here at Hanna.
 She started her career in banking and business but wasn't happy; a few years ago she discovered her passion for helping and working with others.
 She is currently working on becoming fluent in American sign language (ASL) and becoming an RBT/therapist for children diagnosed with Autism.
 She enjoys watching kids grow, learn, & develop new life skills.

 For any inquiries, questions or needs, please